Bio1M/Bio1M.github.io/announcements.md

 * If you object to my rejecting your request, please let me know, but it probably won't affect my opinion.
 * If you object to my _accepting_ somebody else's request, please let me know; it probably _will_ affect my opinion, particularly if you have a clear reason.

 _This policy applies to Dushoff's half of the course.
-This page does not know what Kajiura's announcement policy is._
+This page does not know what Dr. Kajiura's announcement policy is._

 _Updated 1 October 2017_